 3) A resume, no more than two pages in length, including performing experience.
 Please be specific about venue (e.g. professional, school, etc.) and outline any private music instruction received as well.

-Please note that review of materials will not begin until the cover letter has been submitted, and if you choose to submit, materials should be uploaded electronically via Box.com by the respective admissions deadlines (November 1, 2016 for Early Decision and January 10, 2017 for Regular Decision) to ensure receipt and review.
+Please note that review of materials will not begin until the cover letter has been submitted, and if you choose to submit, materials should be uploaded electronically via Box.com by the respective admissions deadlines (November 1st for Early Action and January 10th for Regular Decision) to ensure receipt and review.

 Box is an online file sharing service that lets you access, manage, and share your content from anywhere.